CodingItWrong/howtojsonapi.com/node.md

 Note that the `restaurant` relationship is listed in the `params` along with the plain attributes.

 The last piece of the puzzle is hooking up the routes.
-Open `routes.rb` and add the following:
+Open `app/routes.js` and add the following:

 ```diff
  export default function routes() {